The Independent School: Durham

 Organisation and Planning

 We will take great care to plan our curriculum carefully, so that there is coherence and progression at every stage.
 We agree a long term plan for each Year group.
 This indicates which topics are to be taught in each term, and to which groups of children.
 We will review our long term plans on an annual basis.
+(We have noted the comments in our 2023 Ofsted Report to the effect that we do not have a good enough understanding of what children learn over time, and how well the progression throughout the school impacts upon children’s learning.
+We have appointed a new member of staff with good experience in this area, from September 2024, and she will lead our remedial work on this.)

 Maths and English will be taught every morning.
 Afternoon sessions (from Year One onwards) will, as described above, typically involve topic work and will be designed to provide a more flexible approach enabling teachers to cover the necessary material in a particularly enriching and engaging way.
 Detailed plans for the afternoon curriculum will be drawn up on a termly basis and evaluated by the Executive Principal along with the teachers involved in order to ensure that all subjects are being adequately covered.